Harris Teeter: 1990s and 2000s: further expansion

-Harris Teeter stores are now separated into 3 regions and 18 districts.
+Harris Teeter stores are now separated into 3 regions and 20 districts.
 The Northern Region, based in Fairfax, Virginia, encompasses all stores in Virginia, Maryland, Delaware, and the northern coastal area of North Carolina.
-The Central Region, based in Raleigh, North Carolina, encompasses stores from Greensboro/High Point to Wilmington and Albemarle.
+The Central Region, based in Raleigh, North Carolina, encompasses stores from Greensboro/High Point to Wilmington.
 The Southern Region, based in Charlotte, contains stores in southwestern North Carolina (from Winston-Salem to Asheville), as well as South Carolina, Georgia, and Florida.

 As of August 2007, Harris Teeter had over 18,000 employees, and is the second largest supermarket chain in North Carolina, with Food Lion being number one.

 By the mid to late 2000s, expansion to the Outer Banks of North Carolina had begun with stores in Corolla (May 2006), Kill Devil Hills (July 2006), and Morehead City (February 2009).
 The first store in Maryland opened in Darnestown on October 31, 2006; the second opened in May 2008 in Columbia's Village of Kings Contrivance, replacing the closed Safeway.
 The first store in Washington, D.C., opened in 2008.

 Harris Teeter continues its shift into high-income urban areas.
 Most new stores opened in Morganthall's tenure conform to this pattern.
 Stores such as the original Harris Super Market, located near uptown Charlotte, remain grandfathered into the current system.
 With Harris Teeter's further expansion into the upscale markets, many of their older stores in lower income neighborhoods or small towns were being shut down as a result.
 One of Harris Teeter's oldest stores at Eastland Mall in Charlotte closed on June 22, 2006.